SuleimanFarah/sunpy/ORG/Coordination-Meeting-2021-Notes.rst

 **Questions from Matt:**

-- Whats timescale of release of NDCube 2.0?
+- What is is timescale of release of NDCube 2.0?
   - within next 8-10 weeks as an absolute max (Stuart)

 - How does NDCube handle memory?
 PUNCH will be using pretty big data arrays (from many images to one)
-  - Short answer is it doesnt, it doesn't currently manipulate data in any way (the upcoming reproject PR will change this)
+  - Short answer is it does not, it doesn't currently manipulate data in any way (the upcoming reproject PR will change this)
   - However suggestion for larger than memory data is to load the data into a Dask array - Will has done this before with Dask and NDCube for AIA analysis.

 - Is parent class NDData getting updated?